scylladb/scylla-rust-driver/docs/source/data-types/data-types.md

 See the following chapters for examples on how to send and receive each data type.

-See [Query values](../queries/values.md) for more information about sending values in queries.\
+See [Statement bound values](../queries/values.md) for more information about sending values in statements.\
-See [Query result](../queries/result.md) for more information about reading values from queries
+See [Statement execution result](../queries/result.md) for more information about reading values after executing a statement.

 Database types and their Rust equivalents:
 * `Boolean` <----> `bool`